 Divider Strips Options

 The most common divider strips for use is zinc.
 Divider strips come in other materials like brass, aluminum, or plastics.
 One thing to keep in mind is the maximum length of divider strips for both a cement and epoxy terrazzo system.
 Divider strips for cement terrazzo systems extend to 3 to 5 feet whereas divider strips for epoxy terrazzo can go as far as 30 feet.
 Architects can use divider strips to create free-flowing lines or interesting floor patterns with an epoxy terrazzo system.

 Another option in specifying terrazzo is considering waterjet designs.
 Logos and graphics can be cut using waterjet technology and then embedded into the terrazzo floor.
 Waterjets are great when a floor design calls for a detailed logo.

 TERRAZZCO is a brand name of epoxy and resin products distributed by Concord Terrazzo Company, Inc. We are dedicated to bringing the latest techniques and product innovations to the time-honored art and craft of terrazzo.
 When specifying terrazzo, there is much to know; however, Concord Terrazzo Company is here to answer any questions.
-If you need help in specifying terrazzo, contact a sales representative at email@example.com or complete our online form.
+If you need help in specifying terrazzo, contact Concord Terrazzo Company at firstname.lastname@example.org or complete our online form.